-- Provide ten teachers a living expense stipend for appropriate level of effort in support of the TPL agreement. - Assist BLM HOL sites in recruiting and retaining teacher interns. - Develop and offer continuing education credit for teacher interns. - Provide expertise and support for mutually agreed upon public lands activities - Oversee, review, and provide feedback to interns regarding lesson plans and projects. - Coach and counsel teacher interns regarding completion of program requirements as outlined in the project agreement.
+- Provide 26 teachers a living expense stipend for appropriate level of effort in support of the TPL agreement. - Assist BLM HOL sites in recruiting and retaining teacher interns. - Develop and offer the on-line graduate course Experiential Learning in the Parks. - Provide expertise and support for mutually agreed upon public lands activities - Oversee, review, and provide feedback to interns regarding lesson plans and projects. - Coach and counsel teacher interns regarding completion of program requirements as outlined in the project agreement.